European School of Economics: Spain

 In 2010, the Madrid campus was authorised by the Ministry of Education and the Comunidad de Madrid to teach university-level programmes leading to the award of a British degree in Spain.

 Italy

 The Italian campuses are officially associated with Eduitalia, an association of schools and universities offering courses to foreign students in Italy.
 The Milan campus, while providing all the courses available on the other campuses, has developed its specific focus on the fashion and luxury field.

-In its Italian centers ESE has a partnership with the Florence Academy of Art for the delivery of art programs, and with the Confederation of Tourism and Hospitality for a series of CTH-accredited diplomas and foundation programmes in the hospitality and tourism industry.
+In its Italian centers, ESE has a partnership with the Florence Academy of Art for the delivery of art programs, and with the Confederation of Tourism and Hospitality for a series of CTH-accredited diplomas and foundation programmes in the hospitality and tourism industry.

-In 2022 ESE sealed a partnership with the FIGC, the governing body of football in Italy, and with CONI, the Italian National Olympic Committee, for the delivery of university level courses in sports management, sports marketing and sports event organisation across its centers in Milan, Rome and Florence.
+In 2022, ESE sealed a partnership with the FIGC, the governing body of football in Italy, and with CONI, the Italian National Olympic Committee, for the delivery of university level courses in sports management, sports marketing and sports event organisation across its centers in Milan, Rome, Genoa and Florence.